A Hilbert space approach to singularities of functions: Overview of the paper

 \begin{example} {\rm Let $\varphi \in H^\infty$, so that $\varphi$ is a multiplier of $H^2$.
 The only vectors in $H^2$ seen by $\varphi$ are the eigenvectors of $X^*_\varphi$.
 In particular, if $\varphi$ is such that $\varphi'(0) \neq 0$, then $\varphi$ does not see the vector $v(\lambda) = \lambda, \lambda \in \mathbb D$.
 However, $\varphi$ does see the space $\cal{ V} \stackrel{\rm def}{=} \span \{1, v\}$: for $f\in H^2, P_\cal{ V} X_\varphi f$ depends only the first two Taylor coefficients of $f$, that is, on $P_\cal{ V} f$.
 Thus $\phi$ sees $\cal V$, and there is a {\it unique} $C$ such that equation (\ref{22}) holds for all $f\in E_{\varphi}$. } \end{example} We observe that in the case when $\varphi$ is a multiplier of $\cal{ H}$, $\phi$ sees a closed subspace $\cal V$ of $\calh$ if and only if $\calv$ is an invariant subspace for $X^*_\varphi$.
 In Proposition \ref{5.5} we show that a closed subspace $\calv$ is visible to a psudomultiplier $\phi$ if and only if $X_\phi^*\calv \subseteq \calv + E_\phi^\perp$.

 In Section \ref{singularities} we introduce the idea of a {\em local subspace} of a Hilbert function space over a subset $D$ of $\Omega$.
+In Section \ref{local_spaces} we shall clarify the sense in which a subspace which is local over a set $D$ can genuinely be attached to a set of points in $D$.
+The following key example shows the naturalness of the notion of a local subspace.

-Consider the subspace $\cal{ M}=\span\{1, z\}$ of $H^2$.
-The elements of $\cal{ M}^\perp$ are the functions which vanish together with their first derivatives at $0$, and we accordingly regard $\cal{ M}$ as being local at $0$.
+\begin{example} \rm Consider the subspace $\cal{ M}=\span\{1, z\}$ of $H^2$.
+The elements of $\cal{M}^\perp$ are the functions which vanish together with their first derivatives at $0$, and we accordingly regard $\cal{ M}$ as being local at $0$.
 Notice that $\cal{ M}$ is not spanned by kernel functions -- rather, it is a limit of two-dimensional spaces spanned by kernels.
 For $f\in H^2$ we have